 - Following the risk-based approach recommended by the UN, we assess the suitability of our existing measures for the prioritized areas where Covestro may cause, contribute to, or is directly linked to negative impacts on human rights.

 - Many measures in the areas of health and safety, product stewardship, compliance, human resources, and sustainable supplier management have long been integrated at Covestro and aim to prevent or mitigate negative human rights impacts.

 - As needed, we complement the existing measures, to close gaps and continuously improve.

 - Appropriate qualitative and quantitative indicators, along with internal and external sources, are used to assess the human rights measures at Covestro, aiming to review their effectiveness in preventing negative impacts on human rights.

-- The responsible corporate functions report on a monthly basis to the Human Rights Task Force, not only on implemented measures but also on their effectiveness.
+- The responsible corporate functions report on a monthly basis to the Human Rights Office, not only on implemented measures but also on their effectiveness.

 - Covestro expressly encourages reporting of possible human rights violations in the Group as well as at suppliers’ companies.
 We use a whistleblower tool for reporting violations which consists of a worldwide hotline and an online tool.

 - We follow a defined process to investigate potential human rights violations, in close alignment with the Compliance department, and include any findings in future risk analyses.